- 1 Adaptive Reach

 Note: Weapons made from special materials often have bonuses or penalties to Sunder checks.
 Such material bonuses and penalties stack with the Maneuver Offense bonus granted by a Sunder Blades weapon.

-A weapon with the Sunder Haft quality grants its wielder a +4 weapon bonus to Maneuver Offense checks to Sunder an enemy's weapon that has a wooden haft, such as most polearms, axes, flails, etc. In addition, if your sunder combat maneuver is successful, add your weapon's enhancement bonus + 4 to the damage inflicted by the combat maneuver.
+A weapon with the Sunder Haft quality grants its wielder a +4 enhancement bonus to Maneuver Offense checks to Sunder an enemy's weapon that has a wooden haft, such as most polearms, axes, flails, etc. In addition, if your sunder combat maneuver is successful, add your weapon's enhancement bonus + 4to the damage inflicted by the combat maneuver.

 Against any weapon which does not have a wooden haft or handle, this quality provides no benefit, nor can it be used to sunder metal or stone objects, structures or fortifications.
 See the Sunder combat maneuver page for more information.